HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 (2) P(reject H0 | H0 is false) = <em>power</em> = 1 - &beta;
 </p>

 Now, you have to use some faith and intuition.
-What is the smalles value of &delta;, say &delta;_min, we care about?
-Our minimum detectable effect size we are estimating before the experiment!
+What is the smallest value of &delta;, say &delta;_min, that we care about?
+Our minimum detectable effect size!
 You can imagine &delta;_min is a function of both (1) and (2).
 The smallest value in (1) for which we start rejecting is:

 <a href="/images/2015-11-25-abtesting-from-scratch/sample_size2.png"><img src="/images/2015-11-25-abtesting-from-scratch/sample_size2.png" style="box-shadow: none; border: none"/></a>

-while the smallest value in (2) for which we start reject is:
+while the smallest value in (2) for which we start rejecting is:

 <a href="/images/2015-11-25-abtesting-from-scratch/sample_size3.png"><img src="/images/2015-11-25-abtesting-from-scratch/sample_size3.png" style="box-shadow: none; border: none"/></a>